patrick-llgc/Learning-Deep-Learning/paper_notes/kp3d.md

 The two major enablers of this research is [scale-consistent sfm Learner](sc_sfm_learner.md) and [unsuperpoint](unsuperpoint.md).

 The main idea seems to be using sparse matched keypoint pairs to perform more accurate (relative) pose estimation.
-Previously the ego motion is directly regressed from This leads to much better ego motion estimation.
+Previously the ego motion is directly regressed from two stacked neighboring images.
+This leads to much better ego motion estimation.

 #### Key ideas
 - Some notation convention:
 	- $p_t \in I_t$ keypoints in target image and $p_s \in I_s$ keypoints in source image
 	- $p_t^{MV} \in I_s$ matched keypoints of $p_t$ in source image based on descriptor space.
 Based on the pair of $p_t \leftrightarrow p_t^{MV}$ we can compute the associated ego motion $x_{t \rightarrow s}$.
-Descriptor loss is on this.
+Descriptor loss is based on this.
 	- $p_t^* \in I_s$ warped $p_t$ in source image ($\hat{p_t}$ in KP2D ).
 Sparse keypoint location loss is between $p_t^{MV}$ and $p_t^*$.
 	- Once $x_{t \rightarrow s}$ is known, dense Photometric loss and sparse keypoint location loss are formulated.
 - In the whole pipeline, calculating $p_t^*$ is the hardest.
 In Homography Adaptation $p_t^*$ can be calculated trivially, but in multi-view adaptation this is hard and need to project to 3D via $\pi^{-1}(R|t)$.